espidev/Algorithms/README.md

 # Algorithms

-Devin's Algorithms and Solutions for competitive programming.
+My algorithms and solutions for competitive programming.
 <br>
 Answers posted here are not necessarily good or efficient...